nim-works/cps/README.md

 ## What Are These Continuations Good For?

-The continuations produced by this macro...
+The continuations produced by this macro…

 - compose efficient and idiomatic asynchronous code
 - are over a thousand times lighter than threads